 TMJ Treatment at Washington Court House Dental

-If you are experiencing any of the TMJ/TMD symptoms, Washington Court House Dental offers TTMJ treatments that can help relieve the symptoms and the pain associated with TMJ.
-Our experienced dentists will ask you about your symptoms, carefully examine your teeth, bite, and jaw function, conduct diagnostic tests such as dental x-rays, CT scans, or MRI scans, and create a customized treatment plan for you.
+If you are experiencing any of the TMJ/TMD symptoms, Washington Court House Dental offers TTMJ treatments to help relieve the symptoms and the pain associated with TMJ.
+Our experienced dentists will ask you about your symptoms, carefully examine your teeth, bite, and jaw function, conduct diagnostic tests such as dental X-rays, CT scans, or MRI scans, and create a customized treatment plan for you.